Probiotics Reduce Depression and Anxiety

 Who would have thought that the bacteria that dwell not only in our intestines, but in our oral cavity, our sinuses, lungs and elsewhere could have this affect upon our brain’s health and even our thinking?
 The research is now proving these realities.

-Study shows probiotics reduce stress, anxiety and depression
+Probiotics reduce stress, anxiety and depression

 Before and after the six weeks of supplementation or not, the 70 workers were tested for mental health and well-being.
 The General Health Questionnaire measured their feeling of general well-being.
 And their levels of depression, anxiety and stress were measured using the DASS questionnaire.
 DASS stands for Depression Anxiety Stress Scales.